lazymesh/Sangria-GraphQL-Neo4j-backend/README.md

-## HowToGraph - GraphQL with Sangria Tutorial codebase
+## HowToGraph - GraphQL with Sangria and Neo4j Tutorial codebase

 A code for GraphQL-Sangria Tutorial.
-Visit [HowtoGraphql.com](http://howtographql.com) to learn more.
+Visit [GraphQL Scala Tutorial](https://www.howtographql.com/graphql-scala/0-introduction/) to learn more.
+This project is an extension of the tutorial with Neo4j implemented

 ### Running the example